rarebreed/rarebreed.github.io/_posts/2018-11-26-rust-plus-ml.md

 ## Why rust?

-Perhaps one might be wondering if my work is currently mostly microservices and front end web stuff, why I would want to be getting into rust.
+Perhaps one might be wondering if my work is currently mostly microservices and back end stuff, why I would want to be getting into rust.

 First off, rust is the only language that can truly run anywhere.
 Rust can now compile down to webassembly, and firefox